outrera/philtroy/README.md

 Updates:
 =======

+2017/08/03

+all submenus now go away on ESC. made submenu UIs blocking, so game freezes when submenus are showing changes in dialogue.gd, dialog is now dialogBox which is more descriptive found out that I´m being kicked out of apartment, yay...

 2017/08/02

 Finally got the day/night cycle functionality working.
 When clicking on the calendar, NPCs and Objects (will) appear